rantho95/sales-data-warehouse/README.md

 Key measures: Units, UnitCost, UnitPrice.

 Dimension Tables
-dim.DimDate — provides the calendar context required for time-based analysis. dim.DimProduct — contains product-related descriptive attributes and product-level measures such as cost and selling price. dim.DimCustomer — contains customer attributes such as name, email, and the customer's geographic reference. dim.DimGeography — contains reusable geographic attributes: ZipCode, City, State, Region, District, Country.
+dim.DimDate —> provides the calendar context required for time-based analysis. dim.DimProduct —> contains product related descriptive attributes and product-level measures such as cost and selling price. dim.DimCustomer —> contains customer attributes such as name, email, and the customer's geographic reference. dim.DimGeography —> contains reusable geographic attributes: ZipCode, City, State, Region, District, Country.
 Key Design Decisions

 Several decisions in this project required more than simply following a predefined template.
 The source data was analyzed first, and the warehouse design was adapted where the evidence supported it.